Windmill-City/fcpu-zh-cn/readme.md

 When working with SIMD instructions, the following features should be considered:
 - SIMD instructions do not costs additional time for handling, so UPS friendly
-- Some vector instructions are executed for more than 1 tick (`xmov mem1 red` takes 3 ticks for populating `mem1` slot with data from `red` wire)
+- Some vector instructions are executed for more than 1 tick (`xmov mem1 red` takes 3 ticks for populating `mem1` channel with data from `red` wire)
 - Retrieving effective data from affected memory is possible only after completion of a vector instruction